Palestine

 General Description / Cultural Significance

-The tree’s imagery inspires literature and visual art across Palestine and through the ages.
-The olive plays a crucial role in the cuisine of the nation and is a key aromatic ingredient in many recipes that are part of daily life.
-The oil is used for both culinary and practical purposes that include the famous Nablus olive oil soap made since ancient times.
+The tree’s imagery inspires literature and visual art across Palestine and has through the ages.
 Even the pits of the olives are used by Palestinians for prayer beads.
 The Olive Tree has been a constant comforting presence and has served as a reminder to the Palestinian people of their ancient connection to their land and culture.
+An Olive Tree in every yard is a common sight, so it is no wonder that every asset of the tree is engrained into the culture and identity of Palestinians.

 Climate Change / Conservation Status

-The Olive Tree in Palestine faces two difficult forces in its venture of conservation: climate change and war.
+The Olive Tree in Palestine faces two difficult forces in its venture of conservation: climate change and conflict.
 In 2021 the Ministry of Agriculture released a statement informing that olive production in Gaza had dropped approximately 65%.
 This massive drop is a result of climate change.
 Humidity and high temperatures have created unstable conditions for the trees, reducing their fertility by up to 80% because of ‘olive knot disease.’

-It is also a victim of the ongoing strife in Israel and the ancient trees are often purposefully destroyed in the conflict.
-These acts are making the land more susceptible to climate change through erosion and other degradation of the landscape and taking livelihood and way of life away from many citizens in Palestine.
+There is a long history of purposeful destruction of the Olive Trees through conflict.
+The ancient trees are destroyed, making the land more susceptible to climate change through erosion and additional degradation of the landscape.
 Since 1967 over 800,000 Palestinian Olive Trees have been uprooted and destroyed with this number continuously growing.
-This cycle of conflict does not show signs of stopping, making it a significant threat to the survival of these ancient, endemic trees.

 Sources